zill4/oomi/README.md

     - Email
     - Job App Analytics, improved Dashboard
     - Project Prompting?
 Like JD require X
+For V2
+    - Focus on building skills as a whole, similar to 42's holy graph
+    - Connect directly with job posters, have AI sort, vet, and do long running interview processes, imagine working with an assistant that helps you along your whole career journey; applying, studying, interviewing, and staying professionally up to date.

 ## Helper Commands
 To create a migration without applying it immediately (so you can preserve data), use: